Wildflower (TV series): Filming

 Filming for Wildflower began on December 5, 2016.

 Casting

 Danita Paner was the first choice to play the role of Natalie.
-However, she refused because the role would require cutting her hair short.
+However, she backed out she wasn't ready or confident to play the role and thinking she wouldn't be able to deliver it well during that time.
 The role eventually went to Roxanne Barcelo.

 Broadcast

 Wildflower aired on ABS-CBN's Primetime Bida evening block at 5:45 PM PST, before TV Patrol and worldwide via TFC.

 Timeslot

 Wildflower was originally planned to replace the long running drama Doble Kara as part of Kapamilya Gold afternoon block.
 However, due to the longing request of the fans, the management eventually decided to air the series in the evening block.
 Two days before the premiere, the timeslot was announced on February 10, 2017.

 Reruns

 The first 30 episodes of Wildflower were once made available to watch on YouTube, however at an unknown date, presumably within 2021, they have been made private along with the show's highlights.

 Reruns of the show's episodes airs on Jeepney TV.

-On March 18, 2020, ABS-CBN announced that Wildflower will also rerun its episodes beginning March 23, 2020, via the network's Primetime Bida evening block, replacing A Soldier's Heart, as part of ABS-CBN's temporary programming changes due to the community quarantine done to reduce the spread of the COVID-19 pandemic This rerun was abruptly cut due to the temporary closure of ABS-CBN following the cease and desist order issued by the National Telecommunications Commission on account of its franchise expiration.
-As of June 15, 2020, Wildflower, no longer a replacement of A Soldier's Heart, the show returned on June 15, 2020.
-Wildflower is currently airing episodes in a different airtime.
+On March 18, 2020, ABS-CBN announced that Wildflower will also rerun its episodes beginning March 23, 2020, via the network's Primetime Bida evening block, temporarily taking over A Soldier's Hearts timeslot, as part of ABS-CBN's temporary programming changes due to the suspension of tapings in compliance with the community quarantine guidelines done to reduce the spread of the COVID-19 pandemic in the country.

+This rerun was abruptly cut due to ABS-CBN being forced to shut down its free-to-air stations following the cease and desist order issued by the National Telecommunications Commission on account of its franchise expiration.

 The show became available on Netflix on September 9, 2022, in a condensed format consisting of 2 seasons and 133 episodes.